 Virginia’s gorgeous scenery didn’t just happen overnight.
-A long history of climate changes and rough weather have sculpted lush hills and gorgeous valleys.
-Virginia’s temperate climate attracts people from across the globe, and its wide open highways are an ideal location to put the top down on your car and get some sun.
+A long history of climate changes and rough weather has sculpted lush hills and gorgeous valleys.
+Virginia’s temperate climate attracts people from across the globe, and its wide-open highways are an ideal location to put the top down on your car and get some sun.
 It’s no wonder that so many Virginia residents fantasize about driving the perfect vehicle.

 Unfortunately, the perfect car often comes with a hefty price tag.
 So many consumers have turned to the secondhand market to scratch their new-to-them car itch.
 Some are interested in buying salvage cars because of the steep discounts these cars offer.
 What about buying such a car, fixing it up, and reselling it?
 Can it be profitable?
 Possibly, but you need to be willing to put quite a bit of work into the car to ensure its profitability, especially if the car has a history as a flooded vehicle.

 Flooded cars often look externally fine, and some are even cosmetically perfect.
-That’s because it can take just a few inches of water to flood a car, and Virginia law requires that, once a car has been flooded, it must be branded with a salvage title.
+That’s because it takes just a few inches of water to flood a car.
+Virginia law requires that, once a car has been flooded, it must be branded with a salvage title.
 Unfortunately, it’s easy enough to obscure a car’s history as one that has been flooded by registering it in another state.
 When this occurs, owners can be saddled with cars that are dangerous to drive, and of significantly lower value than they appear to be.

 Some of the issues associated with flooded cars include:

 - Damage to the engine, the frame, and vital components.

 - Damage to internal components, including seats and seatbelts.

 - Rust, mold, mildew, and other damaging and dangerous chemical processes.